eea/eea.esbootstrap.configs/README.md

 ## Setup

 All apps configurations are place in the config folder.
-An app folder contains these files
+An app folder fully customized contains these files:

 <pre>
     └── default